 The single was followed up by another popular favorite, "Where I Belong," which was written by Jason out of a small group, “We had a lady in our small group who was going through cancer and it did not look like she was gonna make it,” Jason told K-Love.
 “And in the midst of that we were struggling with the thought process of what do we should do with this?
 And I heard somebody say that sometimes the things that happen that don’t make any sense in this world, are actually reminders and blessings of reminders that this place in not our home.”

 Later that year, they followed up the campaign with their "Sounds of Hope" tour this fall, the band teamed up with Leeland and Royal Tailor to bring awareness and support to the nonprofit organization Food for the Hungry.
 During the tour, Building 429 joined Casting Crowns and other artists as part of the Courageous soundtrack, featuring their song "One Foot."

 Following that, Building 429 teamed up with Dawn Michelle from Fireflight for the song, "Right Beside You," a song that highlights the importance of friendship.
 "As a band we have been through some difficult times.
 Recently, we made a vow to each other always to have each others’ backs and to stand as a team," Jason explains.
 "We have since found what it means to be brothers, and “Right Beside You” speaks to our new found accountability as friends and in the war of this life."

-Building 429 is also up for two K-LOVE fan awards, "Song of the Year," for their song, "We Won't Be Shaken," as well as "Breakthrough Artist of the Year."
+Building 429 was also nominated for two K-LOVE fan awards, "Song of the Year," for their song, "We Won't Be Shaken," as well as "Breakthrough Artist of the Year."